-- demonstrate a well-rounded and systematic knowledge and understanding of the mechanics of the South African Money and Capital Markets, including SAFEX and the Bond Exchange (the Johannesburg Stock Exchange and shares were covered in EKRP211), and understand and use the mechanics of the products and instruments, including derivatives, used in these markets and the regulatory environment; - demonstrate the ability to work as an analyst, a market dealer, stock broker and back office official in the banking and treasury environment; - in unfamiliar concrete and abstract scenarios, apply basic portfolio management using the products and instruments of the above-mentioned markets;

-work in groups and/or as an individual and effectively communicate information in an ethically-sound manner, using the appropriate IT.
+- demonstrate a well-rounded and systematic knowledge and understanding of the mechanics of the South African Money and Capital Markets, including SAFEX and the Bond Exchange (the Johannesburg Stock Exchange and shares were covered in EKRP211), and understand and use the mechanics of the products and instruments, including derivatives, used in these markets and the regulatory environment; - demonstrate the ability to work as an analyst, a market dealer, stock broker and back office official in the banking and treasury environment; - in unfamiliar concrete and abstract scenarios, apply basic portfolio management using the products and instruments of the above-mentioned markets; - work in groups and/or as an individual and effectively communicate information in an ethically-sound manner, using the appropriate IT.

-Assessment modes: The formative and summative assessment methods and -weights will be made available in the study guides and on EFundi.
+Method of delivery: Full-time and part-time The formative and summative assessment methods and -weights will be made Assessment modes: available in the study guides and on EFundi.

-Module code: FINM221 Semester 2 NQF level: 6

-Title: Financial Management: Introduction
+Module code: FINM221 Semester 2 NQF level: 6 Title: Financial Management: Introduction